 Steve Bruner performed in college theatre productions because stand-up comedy was not part of the curriculum.
 A few years later he was “discovered” while performing at a corporate event and was cast in a commercial for Cerritos Auto Square, one of the world’s first and largest “auto malls” with more than two dozen dealerships.
 He studied acting with Gene Butler at the Landmark Theatre.

-Steve is all about clean comedy, but his collaborators?
+ONLINE VIDEO Steve is all about clean comedy, but his collaborators?
 Not so much.
 They’re a rough crowd.
 One guy doesn’t even participate in his community’s curbside recycling program.
-This is what happens when a clean comic spends too time on the dark side:
+This is what happens when a clean comic spends too time on the dark side…

-SKILLS Steve is always looking for that one script that will let him use more of his skills:
+SKILLS Steve is always looking for that one script that will let him use all of his skills: